luitel-prayush/luitel-prayush/README.md

 # Hello, I'm Prayush Luitel
 <a href="www.linkedin.com/in/prayush-luitel"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am currently a backend Software Developer and Consultant with CGI Inc. working on a project with a major financial institution.
-I have a profound interest in technology and speficially in creating secure software solutions.
+I'm a Backend Software Developer and Consultant at CGI Inc., where I currently work on mission-critical systems for a major financial institution.
+My role involves building scalable, high-performance backend services that support secure and reliable digital experiences for millions of users.

+From the start of my career, I’ve been driven by a deep curiosity about how technology works.
+Over time, this interest evolved into a focused passion for cybersecurity and secure software development.
+I’m particularly interested in areas like application security, secure API design, threat modeling, and DevSecOps practices.
+I actively seek opportunities to expand my knowledge in these domains, whether through personal projects, certifications, or ongoing research.

+Through my work, I aim to bridge the gap between software engineering and cybersecurity — helping build systems that are not only functional and scalable but also resilient to today’s evolving threat landscape.

 ## Objective